Updated: Apr 12

 Discuss why we are so lucky in Australia and how events in the past have made this possible.
 Introduce the term ‘gratitude’ and ask students to reflect on what they are grateful for in their lives.

-Once your students have a good understanding of ANZAC Day, creative activities and lessons are always the ones that students remembered.
+Once your students have a good understanding of ANZAC Day, creative activities and lessons are always the ones that students remember.
 Try:

 Baking ANZAC Day Biccies with your class